Nell Gwynn, “the Protestant Whore,” a favorite mistress of Charles II…

 And just to review the history here, it all started with the Execution of Charles I, in 1649.
 (From a site that said “King Charles I was his own worst enemy.
 Self-righteous, arrogant, and unscrupulous; he had a penchant for making bad decisions.
 His troubles began the moment he ascended the throne in 1625…”)

 That execution came near the end of the English Civil War.
-(Actually a series of three civil wars).
+(At right, actually a series of three civil wars.)
 And after the Puritans executed Charles I, his son – Charles II – was forced into exile.
 Then the English monarchy was replaced with the Commonwealth of England, from 1649–53.